The Student Hardship Fund ('home' undergraduates and postgraduates)

 The Childcare Support Scheme is a small fund set up by the university to offer eligible students (including EU and international students) some financial assistance towards meeting the costs of essential registered childcare whilst they are studying.
 As the funds are limited, the university adopts a selective approach to the allocation of awards to ensure that it is those students who most need assistance, who benefit from the scheme.
 Payments will be made in accordance with the criteria agreed annually by the Financial Support Funds Committee.

-The Student Crisis Fund was established by the university to provide small, interest free loans to students who are experiencing financial difficulties because of an unexpected change in their circumstances after admission to the university.
+The Student Crisis Fund was established by the university to provide small, interest free loans to any student who is experiencing financial difficulties because of an unexpected change in their circumstances after admission to the university.
 In very exceptional circumstances small, non-repayable grants may be made.
 The size of the fund means that is impossible to offer support to students for ongoing maintenance costs.
 All students registered and attending a course at the University of Nottingham in the UK may apply to the fund.
-Application forms are only available by calling the Financial Support Team on + 44(0) 115 82 32071.
+Application forms are only available by calling the Funding & Financial Support Team on + 44(0) 115 82 32071.
 In some instances you may be asked to attend an interview in connection with your application and/or to provide further written information and documentary evidence.

 Contact the Financial Support Team

 Connect with the University of Nottingham through social media and our blogs.